McLaren MCL32

 The McLaren MCL32 (originally known as the McLaren MP4-32) is a Formula One racing car designed and constructed by McLaren to compete in the 2017 FIA Formula One World Championship.
 The car was driven by two-time World Drivers' Champion Fernando Alonso, who stayed with the team for a third season; and Stoffel Vandoorne, who joined the team after Jenson Button retired from full-time competition at the end of the season.

 The MCL32 made its competitive début at the and is the first car built by McLaren since the McLaren M30—which contested part of the season—that does not contain the "MP4" prefix as part of its chassis name.
 The change was introduced following CEO Ron Dennis's departure from the team's parent company, the McLaren Technology Group, in November 2016.
 (Note: The MP4 prefix was originally derived from the team's then-sponsor Marlboro and Dennis's Project Four Racing team when McLaren and Project Four merged in 1981.)
-This was the last McLaren car to be fitted with a Honda engine as it was replaced by Renault engines from the 2018 season onwards.
+The McLaren MCL32 car was also the first Honda-powered Formula One car to utilize afuel and lubricant supplier other than ExxonMobil since the Honda RA108 in the season when Honda utilized Elf fuel and ENEOS lubricant products.
+This was the last McLaren car to be fitted with a Honda engine as it was replaced by Renault engines from the until seasons.

 After an improvement in the previous year, 2017 was a rough season for McLaren more akin to the kind of season the MP4-30 had endured in 2015.
 The cars were slow and the team's Honda engines proved to be very unreliable for much of the beginning of the season.
 Alonso retired from the opening two races and the team suffered double retirements in China, Monaco, and Italy.
 The team failed to score a point until Baku, when Alonso finished 9th, with Vandoorne picking up his first point of the season with 10th in Hungary.
 McLaren finished 9th in the Constructors' Championship, with 30 points, three more than their first season back with Honda power in 2015.

 The MCL32 was the first McLaren F1 car not to field any British drivers regularly in the McLaren driver's line-up since the MP4-21 in 2006, when McLaren paired the Finnish Kimi Räikkönen and Colombian Juan Pablo Montoya (who was replaced mid-season by Spaniard Pedro de la Rosa) as their 2006 season drivers.
 It was the first McLaren F1 car featured with a shark fin since the MP4-25 in 2010.